Register now! Forgot password?

 Make the end of your cover letter friendly and obliging and add a personal touch to round up the cover letter.

-For your online application as a flight attendant is what is required even when a written application to: form a clean, good style, faultless spelling.
+For your online application as a flight attendant (Steward /-ess) is what is required even when a written application to: form a clean, good style, faultless spelling.
 Please do not assume an online application can be structured or loosely formulated.

 • Cover Letter